Registration Open - Florida Fire Chaplains Conference - April 27-29, 2026 - Ocala, FL

 (click the logo above for a map of the area)

-Dinner on Monday will be held at the Professional Firefighters of Ocala Union Hall, catered by Mission BBQ, and hosted by 1-800-BOARDUP.
+Dinner on Monday will be held at the Professional Firefighters of Ocala Union Hall.

 questions?